KeithSloan/CERN-Alice-MF-gdml/README.md

 At the present time it is bugs in the workbench handling of GDML assemblies that is holding up this project/exercise

-The plan is also to add the facility to the workbench to import XML files with solids and structure definitions so that one could work on the GDML of a Base Volume whilst having neighbouring base volumes loaded.
+The plan is also to add the facility to the workbench to import XML files with solids and structure definitions so that one could work on the GDML of a Base Volume whilst also having neighbouring base volumes loaded.